 To genuinely develop new ways of thinking critically about urban geographies, a focused programme of reading is vital.
 You should schedule protected time for reading at a few points throughout each week.
 Many of the academic papers are dense and will require sustained concentration and sometimes re-visiting.
 A good rule of thumb is that every week of class should involve approximately 4 hours of reading.

 Each week, you are expected to read the Required Readings which can be accessed via QM+.
 Each week also features 1-2 Key Thinkers on Cities.
 You are also encouraged to read about these thinkers, as well as do some of the other Recommended Readings.
 The reading list for each topic is designed to give you a wide choice as to which aspects you wish to follow up in more detail.
-You should demonstrate engagement with Essential and Recommended reading in your coursework, as well as demonstrate original thought and creativity.
+You should demonstrate engagement with Essential and Recommended readings in your coursework, as well as demonstrate original thought and creativity.

 Journals that you might want to engage with include Urban Studies, Urban Geography, City, Cities and International Journal of Urban and Regional Research (IJURR).
 Websites and blogs with a good range of urban articles include Atlantic Cities, CityLab, Guardian Cities and OnLondon.